Laura Skandera Trombley: Pitzer College presidency

 Trombley was inaugurated as president of Pitzer College in February 2003.
 In her first year in office, she made the SAT an optional criterion for admission to the college.

 During Trombley's presidency, Pitzer founded the Robert Redford Conservancy for Southern California Sustainability, the Firestone Center for Restoration Ecology in Costa Rica, and the Vaccine Development Institute's partnership with the University of Botswana.

 During her tenure, the college's student participation in overseas study increased from 49% to 80% and over 50 student exchanges were established.
 The admission acceptance rate declined from 56 percent to 11 percent, and the college moved up 35 places in the U.S. News & World Report rankings, from no. 70 in 2004 to no. 35 in 2014.
 In 2012, Pitzer was named the 20th most selective higher education institution in the country by Business Insider and Pitzer was the top producer of student Fulbright Fellows for five consecutive years, according to The Chronicle of Higher Education.

-While she was president, she completed three fundraising campaigns totaling over $110 million dollars and the college's endowment grew from $42 million to $133 million.
+While she was president, she completed three fundraising campaigns totaling over $110 million and the college's endowment grew from $42 million to $133 million.
 Trombley established three endowments: the John Skandera student financial aid fund for first generation students, the Laura Skandera Trombley endowment, and the Laura Skandera Trombley Humanities and Arts Endowed Research and Internship Fund.

 Trombley's resignation was announced in December 2014, effective June 30, 2015.
 In June 2015, the faculty made a vote of no confidence, citing concerns about the lack of shared governance during her administration, as a "message to prospective presidential candidates that Pitzer takes issues of shared governance seriously".